-Work-at-Home Jobs and Business Ideas for Teens
+Business Ideas and Online Jobs for Young Teens

 3. Pet Sitting

-While young teens can’t use smartphone apps like Wag! or Rover (you have to be 18 to use those), they can offer their pet sitting and dog walking services to friends, family, and neighbors.
+While young teens can’t use smartphone apps like Wag! or Rover (you have to be 18 for those), they can offer their pet sitting and dog walking services to friends, family, and neighbors.
 In fact, my daughter has been pet sitting for our neighbors for years.
 Teens can quickly spread the word by creating simple business cards or flyers and distributing them to neighbors or online in various neighborhood groups.

 What’s your talent?
 Are you good at making online videos?
 Graphic design work?
 Writing?
 Young teenagers can use Fiverr to make $5 or more showcasing their abilities.
 You can design graphics for websites, do voiceover work, or even create jingles or sound effects.
 The sky’s the limit!
 You must be 13 years and older to sign up as a seller.

 Rev hires translators, transcribers, and closed captioners to work on freelance projects.
 They have freelancers who work with them from all over the world; as long as they are of legal age to work in their country and state, they are welcome to apply.
 All you need is a computer, headset, internet connection, and strong typing and English skills.
 Payments are made weekly via PayPal.
 Best of all, the work is completely flexible: work as much or as little as you want, whenever you want.

 For teens who enjoy taking surveys on a variety of topics, SurveySavvy offers the opportunity to give feedback and share opinions on all sorts of products and experiences.
 Teens can earn $5 just by signing up, and there are additional ways to make bonuses by referring new members and registering other devices.
 Participants must be 13 years of age or older to use the site.